zapier/zapier-platform/packages/cli/docs/cli.md

 ## convert

-> Convert a Legacy Web Builder app or Visual Builder integration to a CLI integration.
+> Convert a Visual Builder integration to a CLI integration.

 **Usage**: `zapier convert INTEGRATIONID PATH`

-If you're converting a **Legacy Web Builder** app: the new integration will have a dependency named zapier-platform-legacy-scripting-runner, a shim used to simulate behaviors that are specific to Legacy Web Builder.
-There could be differences on how the shim simulates and how Legacy Web Builder actually behaves on some edge cases, especially you have custom scripting code.

-If you're converting a **Visual Builder** app, then it will be identical and ready to push and use immediately!
+The resulting CLI integraiton will be identical to its Visual Builder version and ready to push and use immediately!

 If you re-run this command on an existing directory it will leave existing files alone and not clobber them.

 You'll need to do a `zapier push` before the new version is visible in the editor, but otherwise you're good to go.

 **Arguments**
-* (required) `integrationId` | To get the integration/app ID, go to "https://zapier.com/app/developer", click on an integration, and copy the number directly after "/app/" in the URL.
+* (required) `integrationId` | To get the integration/app ID, go to "https://developer.zapier.com//app/developer", click on an integration, and copy the number directly after "/app/" in the URL.
 * (required) `path` | Relative to your current path - IE: `.` for current directory.

 **Flags**
-* `-v, --version` | Convert a specific version.
+* (required) `-v, --version` | Convert a specific version.
 Required when converting a Visual Builder integration.
 * `-d, --debug` | Show extra debugging output.